 2 0 2 1

-The First Grand Principal Most Excellent Companion John “Shiny” MacKinnon has expressed that The Supreme Grand Chapter of British Royal Arch Freemasonry in Germany (SGCBRAMG) will also support this charitable cause, and will transfer €1000 towards it.
+The First Grand Principal Most Excellent Companion John “Shiny” MacKinnon expressed that The Supreme Grand Chapter of British Royal Arch Freemasonry in Germany (SGCBRAMG) would also support this charitable cause, and would donate at least €1000 towards it.

-ensure that the money is transferred to the SGCBRAMG Bank Account (details can be requested by completing the contact form on the Contacts page) before 31st August 2021.
+Chapter and Companions who wished to make a contribution to this cause, ensured that donations were transferred to the SGCBRAMG Bank Account in a timely manner (details about making any donations can be requested by completing the contact form on the Contacts page).

 The Christmas Stamp Home, Hobro, is one of five Christmas Stamp Homes in Denmark.
 The Home’s aim is for a child’s life to be without bullying, loneliness and lack of well-being.
 The Homes rehabilitate children who have suffered from bullying and loneliness.
 Children will typically stay for a period of 10 weeks, in which they are tutored in small groups and offered support.